hodrigohamalho/app-monitor/README.md

 ## Docker

-The docker script download and configure JDK and Wildfly to run the application app-monitor.
+The docker script downloads and configures JDK and Wildfly to run the application app-monitor.
 It makes all adjustments and deploy the application that is exposed on 8080 port.

-To run the script you just need execute start.sh located on docker directory.
+To run the script you just need to execute start.sh located on docker directory.

 ```
 ./docker/start.sh